fixyldev/ComponentViewer/README.md

 [<img src="https://github.com/fixyldev/fixyldev/blob/main/download/modrinth.svg" height="80">](https://modrinth.com/mod/component-viewer)

 ## 🗒️ Description
 Component Viewer is a mod for Minecraft Java Edition that allows you to view and copy components of any item stack.
 This mod is configurable out of the box by pressing `J`.
-If the component value is extensively large, overflowing the screen width or height, it is recommended to use a mod like [Tooltip Scroll](https://modrinth.com/mod/tooltip-scroll) or similar mods.
+If tooltips become extensively large, you can use a mod like [Tooltip Scroll](https://modrinth.com/mod/tooltip-scroll) or just copy the data to a separate text file.
 [Fabric API](https://modrinth.com/mod/fabric-api) is required.

 ## 🚀 Building
 To build this mod, you will need **JDK 21** installed on your system.